cepharum/hitchy/docs-source/internals/components.md

 :::

+### Customizing Exposure

+Starting with version 0.3.3 every plugin as well as the application may customize the way Hitchy is discovering and exposing their individual components.

+* A plugin may use options [`deepComponents`](../api/plugins.md#deepcomponents-0-4-0) and [`appendFolder`](../api/plugins.md#appendfolders-0-4-0) of its [meta information](../api/plugins.md#meta-information).

+* The application can provide the same options as part of [its own meta information](../api/README.md#api-meta-0-4-0).

+Starting with version 0.4.0 this support for customizing exposure has been moved from [configuration](../api/README.md#configuration) to meta information.

 ### Accessing Components

 For example, the following request handler is accessing a service component named `FileZipper` which is discovered in file **api/service/file-zipper.js**: